pnpm/pnpm.io/docs/uninstall.md

 ## Removing the pnpm CLI

-If you used the standalone script to install pnpm (or npx), then you should be able to uninstall the pnpm CLI using:
+If you used the standalone script to install pnpm, then you should be able to uninstall the pnpm CLI by removing the pnpm home directory:

 ```
-pnpm rm -g pnpm
+rm -rf $PNPM_HOME
 ```

 You might also want to clean the `PNPM_HOME` env variable in your shell configuration file (`$HOME/.bashrc`, `$HOME/.zshrc` or `$HOME/.config/fish/config.fish`).